User Guide

 6. Managing data

-Your friends and games application data is stored in the files within the data
+Your friends and games application data is stored in the files within the data folder relative to the where the gitGud.jar file

-is running on your computer [JAR file location]/data/gamesList.json
+is running on your computer [JAR file location]/data/gamesList.json and [JAR file location]/data/friendsList.json.

 6.1 Saving of application data